Categories

 Where will the CMC work?

 So far, Gmail and Yahoo are the only providers supporting the CMC.
-(Keep in mind: Yahoo also runs AOL Mail, so that’s an additional CMC-friendly inbox.)
+(Technically, Yahoo doesn’t check to see if you have a VMC or a CMC, just that you have a BIMI record.
+But the end result is that the logo will display.)
 “If you’re a B2C marketer or B2C newsletter sender, Gmail and Yahoo together is probably 70%+” of your audience, Iverson said.
 “So you’re going to capture more than two-thirds of your audience with that logo.”
+(Yahoo also runs AOL Mail, so that’s an additional CMC-friendly inbox.)

 However, there is one key difference between the CMC and the VMC: With a VMC, Gmail, and Yahoo will automatically add a verified checkmark to all of your emails.
 That checkmark won’t be available to those with a CMC — with the CMC, you’ll only get your logo in the inbox.